Justin Hurwitz

 Justin Hurwitz (born January 22, 1985) is an American film composer and television writer.
-He is best known for his longtime collaboration with director Damien Chazelle, scoring each of his films: Guy and Madeline on a Park Bench (2009), Whiplash (2014), La La Land (2016), First Man (2018), and Babylon (2022).
+He is best known for his longtime friendship and collaboration with director Damien Chazelle, scoring each of his films: Guy and Madeline on a Park Bench (2009), Whiplash (2014), La La Land (2016), First Man (2018), and Babylon (2022).

 For La La Land, Hurwitz won two Academy Awards, Best Original Score and Best Original Song (for "City of Stars"), as well as Golden Globe Awards for Best Original Score and Best Original Song and the BAFTA Award for Best Film Music.
-He has won two Grammy Awards for La La Land, one for Best Compilation Soundtrack For Visual Media and another one for Best Score Soundtrack For Original Media.
+He has won two Grammy Awards for La La Land, one for Best Compilation Soundtrack for Visual Media and another one for Best Score Soundtrack for Visual Media.
 He won two additional Golden Globes for Original Score for First Man and Babylon.

 Early life

 Hurwitz is the son of Gail Hurwitz (née Halabe), a professional ballet dancer turned registered nurse, and Ken Hurwitz, a writer.
-He is of Russian, Polish, Syrian and Lebanese descent.
-His family moved to Wisconsin in 1998, where he attended Nicolet High School.
+He is of Russian, Polish, Syrian, and Lebanese descent.

 Hurwitz attended Harvard University, where he was roommates with director Damien Chazelle.
 They collaborated on a student film that would become Guy and Madeline on a Park Bench, which was released in 2009.
 While in college, Hurwitz was a member of the Harvard Lampoon, and was an original member of the indie-pop band Chester French with Chazelle.